-When the administration of President Muhammadu Buhari announced an increase in fuel price, from N87 to N145 litre of petrol, the Nigerian Labour Congress (NLC) president, Comrade Ayuba Wabba, did exactly what Comrade Adams Oshiomhole would have unfailingly done in the same position: call for a “people’s strike/protest” as means of curtailing “excessive profiteering” favoured by capitalists and free marketeers in the country and make life fairer for the common man.
-Interestingly, Oshiomhole as NLC president had vehemently and publicly rejected the notions of (a) striking workers shall not be paid work-related incomes and (b) courts do not have a right to enforce judgments that can criminalise a strike/protest action.
+When the administration of President Muhammadu Buhari announced an increase in fuel price, from N87 to N145 litre of petrol, the Nigerian Labour Congress (NLC) president, Comrade Ayuba Wabba, did what Comrade Adams Oshiomhole would have unfailingly done in the same position.
+Call for a “people’s strike/protest” as a means of curtailing “excessive profiteering” favoured by capitalists and free marketeers in the country and make life fairer for the common man.
+Oshiomhole as NLC president had vehemently and publicly rejected the notions; (a) striking workers shall not be paid work-related incomes and (b) courts do not have a right to enforce judgments that can criminalise a strike/protest action.

-Now in government and enjoying plutocratic-style governance, Oshiomhole spectacularly declared striking workers must not be paid and it is criminal for trade unions to violate court judgements that are anti-strike.
-An undaunted foe of government became an undaunted foe of labour when he himself got into government.
-Oshiomhole has pulled off one of the most visible pragmatic socialist-capitalist reversals in Nigeria history; socialist prescribing, capitalist self-medicating.
+Now in government and enjoying plutocratic-style governance, Oshiomhole spectacularly declared striking workers must not be paid, and it is criminal for trade unions to violate court judgements that are anti-strike.
+An undaunted foe of government became a fearless foe of labour when he got into government.
+Oshiomhole has pulled off one of the most visible pragmatic socialist-capitalist reversals in Nigeria history; a socialist prescribing, a capitalist self-medicating.

 George Ayittey, a U.S. based Ghanaian economist, is an unrelenting critic of socialism in Africa.
-The larger part of Ayittey’s critique is that socialism was introduced uncritically into Africa and that African leaders who practiced it, intended or ended-up channelling money meant for “the workers” and “the people” into their own private foreign accounts, leaving the continent and its people more wretched by the day.
-Ayittey would vigorously argue that it is mostly self-proclaimed socialists who stole and banked the money President Buhari is asking foreign nations to be returned back to Nigeria.
-Whether Ayittey would call Oshiomhole “Swiss Bank Account Socialist“, is very likely.
+The more substantial part of Ayittey’s critique is that socialism was introduced uncritically into Africa and that African leaders who practised it, intended or ended-up channelling money meant for “the workers” and “the people” into their private foreign accounts.
+Such practices were leaving the continent and its people more wretched by the day.
+Ayittey would vigorously argue that it is mostly self-proclaimed socialists who stole and banked the money President Buhari is asking foreign nations to be returned to Nigeria.
+That Ayittey would call Oshiomhole “Swiss Bank Account Socialist“, is very likely.

 Trade unionism is an integral part of socialism.
 Oshiomhole, now Governor of Edo State, is Nigeria’s most famous socialist in government.
-Oshiomhole, as the then persuasive president of the (NLC) successfully orchestrated eye-catching protests/strikes and was the poster boy for socialism in Nigeria at the turn-of-the-century particularly in the “pro-democracy” era; khaki-wearing, motorbike-riding, austere-living and tough-talking, all [contrived] to make him look like he was standing up for the common man and a “People’s Hero.
+Oshiomhole, as the then persuasive president of the (NLC) successfully orchestrated eye-catching protests/strikes and was the poster boy for socialism in Nigeria at the turn-of-the-century.
+He was a star in the “pro-democracy” era; khaki-wearing, motorbike-riding, austere-living and tough-talking, all [contrived] to make him look like he was standing up for the common man and a “People’s Hero.
 No more days like those.

 Jon Elster provides an analysis by way of “Analytical Marxism” that can suggest how Oshiomhole presented dangers to Nigerians and their socialist movement.
 Primarily, Elster contends that [socialist] revolution (inclusive of riots, protests and strikes) is ‘dangerous business’.
 It is dangerous because lives are lost, bodies bruised, limbs broken, incarceration tasted, police / military brutality taken, jobs lost.
 Therefore, even those who believe in the revolution would not want to risk their “lot”.
 Nevertheless, Oshiomhole was very skilful in making the masses forget the risks involved in supporting his actions, opium-style.
 Another aspect of the danger is that when the working class personality achieves significant parvenu through politics, inheritance or winning the lottery and becomes a bourgeois, he rejects revolution because he suddenly has so much to lose and therefore betrays it.

 Let us imagine how many people lost their lives, jobs, health and well-being by supporting the strikes and protests “organised” by Oshiomhole and his cohorts in the NLC.
-Add those arrested/detained (some tortured), those that had road accidents while organising (many fatalities), those forced out of their jobs (into hunger or Diaspora), the many who betrayed the struggle (but got dealt with anyway).
+Add those arrested/detained (some tortured), those that had road accidents while organising (many fatalities), those forced out of their jobs (into hunger or Diaspora).
+Then add the many who betrayed the struggle (but got dealt with anyway).
 Then imagine how these people, their families and friends, and critics now see Oshiomhole as he wallows in plutocracy and promotes pro-plutocratic politics.
 Oshiomhole cannot tell them “it is the struggle that… yields its own reward” persuasively anymore.
-Oshiomhole has proven that he is pragmatic enough to “free ride” on the back of the socialist struggle then betray it when he started to have far too much to lose.
+Oshiomhole had proven that he is pragmatic enough to “free ride” on the back of the socialist struggle then betray it when he started to have far too much to lose.

-In the end, capital has won over Comrade Oshiomhole emphatically; that is his lasting legacy as much as he will try to be seen otherwise as a true socialist and a hero of the masses.
+Ultimately, capitalism has won over Comrade Oshiomhole entirely; that is his lasting legacy as much as he will try to be seen otherwise as a true socialist and a hero of the masses.
 Bianimikaley!
-Treachery vitiates all [good] actions that precede it.
-It is not too good to want to be seen as a true socialist who started out with nothing and being one of the richest men in the land, simultaneously, when 110 million people live in abject poverty.
+Treachery mostly vitiates all [good] actions that precede it.
+It is not too good to want to be seen as a true socialist who started with nothing then becoming one of the richest men in the land when 110 million people live in abject poverty.